NumberSigmaTafKsee/AudioLAB/README.md

 # VCF
 * It will have the RTSpice equations sometime soon
+* There is a pecuiar moog bastard equation that was just for inventing the theory of tap alchemist

 # VCA
 * It will have RTSpice equations soon